gsauce7/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
 This example shows a function nested in a function.
-The nested function is where the closure happens and the word "return" in front of the function is what causes it to fire off and the result gets returned to the outer function so it becomes available at that level.
-The purpose of the outer function "personalDice(name)" is to ...
+The function personalDice returns an unnamed, nested function, and that function simulates a random roll between 1 and 6 and stores it in the variable newRoll, then logs a message to the console using both the newRoll variable value and the name parameter in the parent function.
+An explicit argument such as "Dan" is passed in when personalDice is called, or the function would not work and would not be a closure.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name chosen (for example, "Dan"), stays the same but the newRoll value changes each time it is referenced because Math.random runs a "random" calculation.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll is the inner function.
+It cannot be accessed directly by anything at a higher level (further up) but CAN be indirectly accessed each time by the outer function calling the inner function and returning the result.

 ### Task 2c - Exit Ticket